Know your rights as a third party in case of motor accidents

 Being involved in an accident can be a harrowing experience.
 However, the sad truth is that India is the country that witnessed the highest number of road accidents.
 Things become worse if you are a third party who has suffered in an accident in which you had no role to play at all.
 While the trauma of an accident can be immense, the government has made it mandatory for vehicle owners to provide adequate monetary compensation to third party victims.
 This is the reason why third-party car insurance is a must for anyone to legally drive a vehicle on a public road in India.
 So, assuming that you have been involved in an accident, here are your rights as a third party.

-• Right to receive information:
+●Right to receive information:

 This right is conditional based on any of these two situations that may arise.
 The first situation is that a court has passed any judgement or pronounced any award against the person whose insurance is in question.
 Third parties remain unaffected by court judgements and awards unless they were duly notified by the courts.
 Second is when the insurance company and the person holding the policy have entered a contract which restricts the insurer liability.
 Such contracts are deemed illegal.
-Any policy settlements will be considered valid only if the third party also becomes a party to the settlement.
+Any policy settlements will be considered valid only if the third party also becomes a party to the settlement. ●Transfer of right of insured, against insurer, to third party:

 The liability of the insured towards the third party will continue to exist only until the set limits, for example, where the set limit for damage of property is Rs 6000.
 It must be noted that in case where the vehicle was sold from one person to another but transfer of registration was not done, yet the new buyer continued to renew insurance in the name of the original insurer, the insurance company will not be considered liable.
-The said liability would be considered collapsed from the day on which the vehicle was sold.
+The said liability would be considered collapsed from the day on which the vehicle was sold.●Hit and run cases:

 Hit and run cases are considered problematic.
 In case of a hit and run scenario, if the third party is grievously injured or passes away, their legal heirs will be eligible for compensation as laid down by the law.
-In case of such compensation being already paid to the victim under any other clause of the Motor Vehicle Act, such compensation will have to be returned to the insurer.
+In case of such compensation being already paid to the victim under any other clause of the Motor Vehicle Act, such compensation will have to be returned to the insurer.●No need to establish death or permanent disablement:

 Do keep in mind that the victim will not be required to plead or prove that such an incident has taken place in order to make the compensation claim.